PSthelyBlog/terminal-emulator/README.md

 - `whoami` - Display current user
 - `date` - Display current date and time
 - `env` - Display environment variables

+You can use Tab completion to quickly navigate and type commands:
+- Press Tab while typing a command to autocomplete it
+- Press Tab while typing a file or directory path to autocomplete it
+- If multiple matches exist, pressing Tab will show all possible completions

 ## Project Structure